 For the past few weeks, there have been constant violent protests in the Din Daeng neighbourhood of Bangkok.
-(No relation to the name of this blog).
 Din Daeng is an extremely deprived area of the capital, particularly after strict lockdowns in the latest wave of the Covid pandemic were implemented with virtually no economic assistance.
-Since mid-august, predominantly young people have been fighting the police with improvised weapons like fireworks, small homemade bombs, slingshots and Molotov cocktails.
-The police have responded, as usual, with tear gas, water cannons and rubber bullets.
-Live rounds have also been used for the first time since the Red Shirt protests.
-This round of fighting has been notably different from previous protests in the Thai democracy movement.
-They are distinctly more violent and increasing in frequency.
+Since mid-august, predominantly local working class youths have been fighting the police with improvised weapons like fireworks, small homemade bombs, slingshots and Molotov cocktails.
+This round of fighting has been notably different from previous protests in the Thai democracy movement as they are distinctly more violent and increasing in frequency.

 Until recently the protests have been taking place without a clear group organising them.
-Thammasat, DaoDin and FreeYouth are all notably absent from the neighbourhood.
+Liberal mainstays like Thammasat, the rural anarchist group DaoDin and avowed Marxists FreeYouth are all notably absent from the neighbourhood.
 However, a new group, Thalugaz, has surfaced to represent and attempt to formalise this localised movement.
-Thalugaz's social media has a distinctly anarchist/anticapitalist tone and claims to speak for the underrepresented working class of Bangkok.
+Thalugaz's social media has a distinctly anarchist/anti-capitalist tone and claims to speak for the underrepresented working class of Bangkok.

 We spoke to the admin of the Thalugaz social media pages (name withheld).
 Who are you and what do you do?